 Transfer into a bowl.
 Drizzle extra virgin avocado oil on top if you like.

-Refrigerate at least 30 minutes before serving or before adding the Mexican salsa.
+Refrigerate at least 30 minutes or overnight before serving to blend the flavor.

-This recipe serve 12 people.
-Nutrition panel is for 1 serve (1 person).
+This recipe serves 12 portions, nutrition panel is for 1 serve.